Ask questions or share your requirements with us. We'll get back to you at the earliest.

-Trusting the results of your software tests is one of the most delicate subject and thinking negatively about it is an important aspect today.
-It is said that testers should not only test for the positive results i.e. whether the system functions as expected with valid inputs, but also check for negative value tests i.e. if the application works with quality under provided invalid inputs.
+Positive and Negative testing has prime importance when it comes to testing an app or software.
+It is said that testers should not only test for the positive results i.e. whether the system functions as expected with valid inputs but also check for negative value tests i.e. if the application works with quality under provided invalid inputs.

 Positive testing also facilitates the sharing of knowledge on system architecture since the projects are started small and tested thoroughly through all the phases of SDLC.

 Since positive testing is carried out against the valid inputs, negative testing is just the opposite.

 The application is validated against the invalid inputs.
 The objective behind this is to make sure the system shows an error when it’s supposed to and does not show an error when it’s not supposed to.

 Whenever a tester thinks about the test cases, he first thinks about the positive inputs.

 It is always very essential to know why negative testing is important.
 It is considered as a crucial factor in test case execution.

 It is interesting to note that negative testing is done to break the project with respect to its different test conditions.